Arts, Leisure & Music

 Learning and Literacy and Languages

-- The Elliott Museum has reopened as of July 6th!
-As one of Martin County's most beloved museums, they offer various exhibits such as a vast collection of vintage cars, baseball artifacts, artwork, etc.
+- The Elliott Museum - As one of Martin County's most beloved museums, they offer various exhibits such as a vast collection of vintage cars, baseball artifacts, artwork, etc.

 - Finding yourself at home with kids aged 3-6?
-Duolingo ABC is a new English literacy app that has been launched early due to the COVID-19 pandemic aimed to aid in teaching children with fun and engaging material.
+Duolingo ABC is a new English literacy app launched early due to the COVID-19 pandemic to teach children with fun and engaging material.